greenelab/ccc-manuscript/manuscript.md

 CCC (mean=0.14, median=0.08, sd=0.15) has a much more skewed distribution than Pearson (mean=0.31, median=0.24, sd=0.24) and Spearman (mean=0.39, median=0.37, sd=0.26).
 The coefficients reach a cumulative set containing 70% of gene pairs at different values (Figure @{fig:dist_coefs}b), $c=0.18$, $p=0.44$ and $s=0.56$, suggesting that for this type of data, the coefficients are not directly comparable by magnitude, so we used ranks for further comparisons.
 In GTEx v8, CCC values were closer to Spearman than either was to Pearson (Figure @{fig:dist_coefs}c).
-We also compared with the Maximal Information Coefficient (MIC) (see [Supplementary Note 1](#sec:mic)), another advanced, not-only-linear correlation coefficient that has been successfully used in various application domains [@pmid:33972855; @pmid:33001806; @pmid:27006077].
+We also compared with the Maximal Information Coefficient (MIC) (see [Methods](#sec:mic)), another advanced, not-only-linear correlation coefficient that has been successfully used in various application domains [@pmid:33972855; @pmid:33001806; @pmid:27006077].
-We found that CCC behaved very similarly to MIC, although CCC was up to two orders of magnitude faster to run (see [Supplementary Note 2](#sec:time_test)).
+We found that CCC behaved very similarly to MIC, although CCC was up to two orders of magnitude faster to run (see [Methods](#sec:time_test)).
 These results suggest that our findings for CCC generalize to MIC, therefore, in the subsequent analyses we focus on CCC and linear-only coefficients.